 In KDE Discover, simply enter “Double Commander” in the search box in the top left corner and click “Install” on the right:

-After installation, you should restart your Chrome OS device once so that the Double Commander icon appears in your launcher.
+After installation, you should restart your Chrome OS device once and then start the Terminal or another Linux application so that the Double Commander icon appears in your launcher.

 How to find and start Double Commander on Chrome OS?
 [E]